Brandon Saldaña

-Brandon Joseph Saldaña (born May 20, 1991 in New York) is the American-born goalkeeper who plays for the Puerto Rican National Football Team also known as “El Huracán Azul” (The Blue Hurricane).
+Brandon Joseph Saldaña (born May 20, 1991) is a footballer who plays as a goalkeeper.
+Born in the continental United States, he has represented the Puerto Rican national team.
 Saldaña has earned three international caps with the Puerto Rican squad.
-In addition, Saldaña has served as the backup goalkeeper on the Amherst College (Division III) Men’s Varsity Soccer Team in Amherst (Massachusetts).
+In addition, Saldaña has served as the backup goalkeeper on the Amherst College men’s soccer team in Amherst, Massachusetts.

 Background

 Saldaña’s grandparents were born in Puerto Rico and emigrated to New York City.
-Saldaña is a second generation American and grew up in Garden City, New York with his parents (Joseph Saldaña & Evette Burset) and older sibling (X’Ania Marie Saldaña).
+Saldaña is a second-generation American and grew up in Garden City, New York with his parents and older sibling.

 Early years

 Massapequa Terminators

 Before beginning his high school career at Chaminade High School (Mineola, NY) Saldaña served as a goalkeeper (May 2004 - August 2010) for the Massapequa Terminators, an elite travel Soccer team.
 Saldaña traveled both nationally and internationally to compete in Premier Soccer Tournaments.

 Chaminade High School

 Saldaña attended Chaminade High School (Mineola, NY) from August 2005 to June 2009, where he graduated academically ranked in the 90th percentile and served as a goalkeeper on the school's varsity soccer team.